marklogic/mlxprs/README.md

 - Edit MarkLogic XML and JSON documents in the text editor, save them back to the database
 - Interactive selection of configuration options
 - Code completion, maybe even with custom modules out of the configured modules database

+For now, [vscode-xml](https://github.com/TrueCommerce/vscode-xml) is a good solution for XQuery syntax.

 ## Getting started